Shubham189/ChunML.github.io/_posts/2016-10-08-Setting-Up-Python-Environment-For-Computer-Vision-And-Machine-Learning.md

 Using Theano backend.
 {% endhighlight %}

 If you had the exact output as above, then Congratulations again!
 Wait... what if you didn't, but received *Using TensorFlow backend* error instead.
-Well, sometimes Keras failed to choose the right backend, and you must do it manually.
+Well, sometimes Keras fails to choose the right backend, and you must do it manually.
 But don't worry, it should be just a piece of cake!

 All you have to do is modify the file *~/.keras/keras.json*, replace 'TensorFlow' with 'Theano', then try to test it again.
 It should work just fine!